 This stretch of coastline on the northwest coast of Maui is known for a number of things.
 One of the most interesting is the chance to see humpback whales offshore but the best chance is during the winter.
 Kahana is a lovely setting close to Napili Bay that is almost at the northern tip of this part of Maui.

-It has a large shopping centre, with several dining options and its own brewing company, taking the name of the Island.
-Lahaina is close to the south if you want even more choice of entertainment.
+It has a large shopping center, Kahana Gateway Shopping Center, with several dining options and its own brewing company, taking the name of the Island.
+Lahaina is close to the south if you want even more choices of entertainment.

 Accommodation is plentiful on this stretch of coastline.
 There are beachfront villas with 2 or 3 bedrooms as an alternative to booking into one of the hotels.